 - Aftercare services are provided by private rehab after you are discharged.
 Studies show that the support provided through aftercare services greatly reduce a patient’s likelihood of suffering a relapse.

-These benefits, and more, are available to everyone in Greater London who seek addiction treatment in a private rehab like ours.
+These benefits, and more, are available to everyone seeking private rehab treatment in London.
 But, on the downside, not everyone may be able to afford addiction treatment in a private rehab.

 How Much Does Rehab Cost in Greater London?